 Ghost, partisan, pilgrim, prince or perfume maker — roaming around the castle and considering the many people from all walks of life who’ve set foot here over its 1000-year-or-so history is both mind-boggling and oddly nostalgic.

-When it’s time for you to move on, back to the 21st century, you may find yourself wishing you could stay longer; there are so many hidden corners and stories still yet to explore.
+When it’s time for you to move on, back to the 21st century, you may find yourself wishing you could stay longer; there are so many hidden corners and stories still left to explore.

 But back down the narrow streets of Nerola you go, taking one last wistful look at the fortress you just left behind.
 Perhaps promising to return once more someday.
 After all, from the knight’s to the friar’s, you’ve still got all the other rooms — other long-gone lives — to try out for yourself.